-Through the Washington University Post PhD Graduate Certificate in Medical Physics program, students will become familiar with the major texts and literature in the area of medical physics and will be exposed to a wide array of treatment techniques and quality control procedures.
+Through the Washington University Post PhD Graduate Certificate in Medical Physics program (CAMPEP accredited), students will become familiar with the major texts and literature in the area of medical physics and will be exposed to a wide array of treatment techniques and quality control procedures.
 These experiences will equip students with the necessary means to further their education.
 Graduates of the program will have an understanding of the role of patient safety in clinical physics; have necessary physical and scientific background for a career in medical physics; use research and inquiry to acquire knowledge; and the ability to critically evaluate research and scholarship, pose new questions and solve problems in medical physics.
 The program will also help develop professional and interpersonal skills necessary for success in a collaborative, multidisciplinary environment.

 The objectives of the Post PhD Graduate Certificate in Medical Physics program are: